datto/git-river/README.md

 git river
 =========

-`git river workspace` will manage a "workspace" path you configure, cloning and managing repositories from configured GitHub and GitLab groups.
+`git-river` is a tool designed to make it easier to work with large numbers of GitHub and GitLab projects and "forking" workflow that involve pulling changes from "upstream" repositories and pushing to "downstream" repositories.

-Repositories will be organized by the domain and path of the remote GitHub repository or GitLab project.
+`git-river` will manage a "workspace" path you configure, cloning repositories into that directory with a tree-style structure organised by domain, project namespace, and project name.

 ```
 $ tree ~/workspace
 ~/workspace
 ├── github.com
 │   └── datto
-│       └── example
+│       └── git-river
 └── gitlab.com
     └── datto
-        └── example
+        └── git-river
 ```

 Links